entrifis/gustav/README.md

 Just download the `gustav.md` file and put it anywhere in your project.

 Mention the `gustav.md` file and press enter

+## ⚙️ How to Use Me

+The minimum input you will need to provide me is the "Work to be done" which can be from one line of text, to a multi page requirements text.
+I will also ask for some other things which you can provide or just leave them blank.

+Here is what I will ask to be provided with:

+- **Topics for analysis**: Parts of the code or concepts of the domain or features you want me to understand before doing anything else.
+This is the equivalent of what you would do as a developer before even giving an estimate to your project manager: understand all the involved parts.
+- **Design**: If your work requires some front-end design, you will be asked to provide a design briefing.
+You can also add some mockup images in the working folder, and list them in the `prd.md` document after the stage of PRD is completed.
+- **Work to be done**: This is the only mandatory text to prorvide.
+You can provide just one line if that's what is enough, or copy/paste your whole PRD from your product manager.

 ### Resuming me